Isaiah 1:3

 1 Enoch 101:9

-6 Are not the entire sea and all its waters, and all its movements, the work of the Most High, and has He not set limits to its doings, and confined it throughout by the sand?
-7 And at His reproof it is afraid and dries up, and all its fish die and all that is in it; But ye sinners that are on the earth fear Him not.
-8 Has He not made the heaven and the earth, and all that is therein?
-Who has given understanding and wisdom to everything that moves on the earth and in the sea.
+6 Are not the entire sea and all its waters, and all its movements, the work of the Most High?
+Has He not set limits to its actions and confined it throughout by the sand?
+7 And at His reproof, it is afraid and dries up, and all its fish die and everything in it; yet you sinners on the earth do not fear Him.
+8 Has He not made the heavens and the earth, and all that is within them?
+Who has given understanding and wisdom to everything that moves on the earth and in the sea?
 9 Do not the sailors of the ships fear the sea?
-Yet sinners fear not the Most High.
+Yet sinners do not fear the Most High.

 Notes and References